Hamid-Mdala/Portal/README.md

 # Portol
-The portol is used in a school's/Universities environment
+The system is used in a school's/Universities environment as a portol in any learning environment